Environmental Fate

 Biodegradation

-Biodegradation evaluates the process by which organic substances are broken down by living organisms such as bacteria and fungi.
+Biodegradation evaluates the processes by which organic substances are broken down by living organisms such as bacteria and fungi.
 Biodegradation can happen in surface water, sediment, sludge and soil.

 If a substance is not readily biodegradable, an inherent biodegradability test may be conducted to assess whether the chemical substance has any potential for biodegradation under aerobic conditions.